collapsed-stacks/startups/questions/835/ios-vs-android-first-what-makes-ios-first-a-valid-strategy-for-mobile-app-compa.md

 - posted by: [Elder Smash](https://stackexchange.com/users/3962865/elder-smash) on 2015-04-07
 - score: 0

-<p>Develop for both.
-Release at the same time unless you see the value in soft launching to a small region on the Play Store.</p>
+Develop for both.
+Release at the same time unless you see the value in soft launching to a small region on the Play Store.

-<p>For cross-platform development don't forget about Anywhere Software and their Basic4android / Basic4iOS.
+For cross-platform development don't forget about Anywhere Software and their Basic4android / Basic4iOS.
 People who are comfortable with classic Visual Basic can jump right into making modern apps once they learn the API.
-It's the right fit for some people (as funny as that sounds).</p>
+It's the right fit for some people (as funny as that sounds).

-<p>Edit:</p>
+Edit:

-<p>Meteor is a solid answer for most modern apps.
+Meteor is a solid answer for most modern apps.
 Looking back it was the correct way to go.
 Nowadays it's very easy to prototype apps quickly in HTML/CSS/JS and deploy them as native mobile apps when you use Meteor.
-Have a look see: <a href="https://www.meteor.com/tutorials/blaze/running-on-mobile" rel="nofollow">https://www.meteor.com/tutorials/blaze/running-on-mobile</a></p>
+Have a look see: https://www.meteor.com/tutorials/blaze/running-on-mobile

 ## Answer 9275